poiu-de/coat/site/content/docs/quick_start/03_usage.md

 ### Create config interface

 Write an interface with accessor methods for each config entry your application supports.
-The accessor methods can return to concrete types you want your config entry to be.
-There is number of types that are [supported by default]({{< ref "/docs/user_guide/04_supported_types.md" >}}), but custom types can be registered to support additional types.
+The accessor methods can return the concrete types you want your config entry to be.
+There is a number of types that are [supported by default]({{< ref "/docs/user_guide/04_supported_types.md" >}}), but custom types can be registered to support additional types.